danFromTelAviv/LabelBoundingBox/README.md

 ## for multi-class labeling:
 - Write down your classes in "class.txt"
-- Start label-tool and select class at the top-right corner. ***remember to click "ConfirmClass"***
+- Start label-tool and select class
-- After clicking "ConfirmClass", you can label different classes with different colors.
+- Label - each class will apear in a unique color.

 ## for get Frame from Video:
 It isn't user-friendly.
 If you want to use it, I recommend you to read source code carefully!